 o Where a school has identified that a pupil needs special educational provision due to their mental health problems, this will comprise educational or training provision that is additional to or different from that made generally for others of the same age.
 This means provision that goes beyond the differentiated approaches and learning arrangements normally provided as part of high quality, personalised teaching.
 It may take the form of additional support from within the setting or require the involvement of specialist staff or support services.

-The SENCO should ensure all adults working in the school understand their responsibilities to children with special educational needs and disabilities, including pupils whose persistent mental health difficulties mean they need special educational provision.
+The SENCO should ensure all adults working in the school understand their responsibilities to children with SEND, including pupils whose persistent mental health difficulties mean they need special educational provision.
 Specifically, the SENCO will ensure colleagues understand how the school identifies and meets pupils’ needs, provide advice and support to colleagues as needed and liaise with external SEND professionals as necessary.

 Schools should identify and support children with SEN and/or a disability.
-Children may be supported from within the school’s own resources under SEN Support or they may have an EHC plan.
-Schools should record what SEN they have identified a child as having, what outcomes they expect the child to achieve with special educational provision, and what provision is being put in place to reach those outcomes in an SEN Support record.
+Children may be supported from within the school’s own resources under SEND Support or they may have an EHC plan.
+Schools should record what SEND they have identified a child as having, what outcomes they expect the child to achieve with special educational provision, and what provision is being put in place to reach those outcomes in an SEND Support record.
 They should trigger an EHC needs assessment where they cannot meet a child’s needs.

 A parent can submit a parental request for an EHC needs assessment and if school attendance is so low that you are being threatened with prosecution – That is good evidence in itself that the mainstream setting is not able to meet the needs of the child.